rillonline/StarRunnerAdventures/r18kearsarge.md

 "Did she?"

 "Not really.
 They're smarter than that.
 They know a fraud when they see one.
-But I think Posthumous Patty and Deniable Dan were playing some sort of a long con on her, but I can't tell you how it worked or if it worked."
+But I think Posthumous Patty and Dagger Dan were playing some sort of a long con on her, but I can't tell you how it worked or if it worked."